-Our lost property facility is situated in the Left Luggage building, centrally located in the woodland walk area opposite the Colonial Club.
+Lost property should be taken to our Control Tower Office.
 It is advisable NOT to bring valuable possessions with you.
 Twinwood Events Ltd will not accept liability for personal damages, losses or injuries sustained at the event - including damage and losses to property and motor vehicles.

 Picnics are allowed on the grass areas of the Main Arena, but food/drink which has not been purchased from Twinwood Festival caterers/bars may not be taken into any indoor venues or bars, or onto the outside decking area of the Main Arena Bar.